magomimmo/modern-cljs/doc/tutorial-08.md

 `xpath` to select a single parent (i.e., `<body>`) and a `string` to represent a single `<div>` child to be added to the parent.

-I don't know about you, but I don't feel comfortable with `xpath`, and I only use it in cases where no equivalent CSS selector is available (e.g., ancestor selection) or will become too complex to be managed and/or maintained.
+I don't know about you, but I don't feel comfortable with `xpath`, and I only use it in cases where no equivalent CSS selector is available (e.g., ancestor selection) or the selecton is too complex to be managed and/or maintained.

 Anyway, domina offers you three options for nodes selection: